 Revision and Rejections

-As a reviewer, you will have four options after you have read the paper:
+Reviewers have four options after reading the paper:

 - Accept as written